 THE REAL-TIME SDS@OSU CONFERENCE WAS HELD ENTIRELY ONLINE VIA ZOOM APRIL 4-7

-It Continues as Recordings until May 31, 2020.
+It Continues as Recordings.
 This is available to all registrants.

 We cannot let this conference pass without acknowledging what is all around us and why we were not all together in Columbus hugging and sharing hotel rooms and meals and late night conversation.
 SDS never considered cancelling the conference even while our classes went online with so much extra work, and every other conference went bye bye.
 This Town Hall was a simple unstructured conversation.
 Our intent was two-fold: first, to share information about how this impacts us and all disabled people; and second, to begin a plan for what SDS can do to help.
 We talked about what we don’t know and began to form an SDS Covid-19 Action Plan.
 ZOLA HELP DESK